-- Applications that do not meet the eligible applicant criteria as outlined in Section D. - Applications from eligible not-for-profit applicants who have not completed Vendor Prequalification, as described in Section 2 D below, by the application due date of 1:00 PM EST on 11/05/2024.
+- Applications that do not meet the eligible applicant criteria as outlined in Section 1.D and E. above. - Applications from eligible not-for-profit applicants who have not completed Vendor Prequalification, as described in Section 2.D below, by the application due listed in Section 1.C Key Events/Timeline.